ashoke-maity/Portfolio/README.md

 - **Responsive Design**: Modern, mobile-friendly interface
 - **Dark Theme**: Sleek dark theme with blue accents

-## Admin Authentication

-The admin panel is protected with a secure authentication system:

-### First Time Setup
-1. Navigate to `/register` to create your admin account
-2. Fill in your name, email, and password (minimum 6 characters)
-3. You'll be redirected to the login page after successful registration

-### Login
-1. Navigate to `/login` to access the admin panel
-2. Enter your registered email and password
-3. You'll be redirected to the admin dashboard upon successful login

-### Admin Features
-- **Dashboard**: View visitor statistics and recent projects
-- **Project Management**: Add new projects with thumbnails, technologies, and features
-- **Logout**: Secure logout functionality

-### Security
-- Admin credentials are stored in localStorage (for demo purposes)
-- Protected routes prevent unauthorized access
-- Session management with automatic logout

 ## Getting Started

 1. Install dependencies: